 After half an hour or so, having photographed every single remaining cedar, we went back into the bus to descend into the valley.
-This is an exciting ride, as we had a big touringcar bus and the road is very narrow and winding.
-All around there are cliffs, with lots of small caves in it.
+This is an exciting ride, as we had a big touring car bus and the road is very narrow and winding.
+All around there are cliffs, with lots of small caves in them.
 Some of those were used by hermits and other refugees.
 We went to a bigger monastic site: the Monastery of St. Anthony of Kozhaya.
-Most of the constructions here are relatively recent (pretty nonetheless!), but it all originated in cave here too.
+Most of the constructions here are relatively recent (pretty nonetheless!), but they all originated in the cave here too.
 The main cave can be visited, and it is still used by women praying to become pregnant and (after a succesful pregnancy) coming to give thanks by donating pots and pans.

 The most beautiful site on earth,

 I came to The Lebanon ( land of my Father )for my second time in 1994, the first time was in 1989 but I was unable to visit the Holy Cedars because of the war, so in 1994 my cousins Carlos, Kerellos and Carla Keyrouz drove me to the Holy Ceaders.